 \section{Two configurations}

-Before considering the general multi determinant problem, we would like to focus on the simplest possible case of linear combination of two determinants $\left| 1 \overline{1} \right \rangle$ and $\left| 2 \overline{2} \right \rangle$, as it is formulated in \cite{Szabo_Ostlund}.
+Before considering the general multideterminant problem, we would like to focus on the simplest possible case of linear combination of two determinants $\left| 1 \overline{1} \right \rangle$ and $\left| 2 \overline{2} \right \rangle$, as it is formulated in \cite{Szabo_Ostlund}.
 The corresponding CI coefficients satisfy

 and the spatial orbitals $\varphi_1, \varphi_2$ are orthonormalized.
 The amount of variables can be reduced by introducing an angle $\theta$, so that $c_1 = \cos \theta$ and $c_2 = \sin \theta$.
 As the Hartree-Fock theory gives the dominating configuration, one anticipates the angle $\theta$ to be small.
 The total energy has the form